walkandride/H1B-ViSA-Project/README.md

 * `sql_queries.py`: SQL defintions used to extract and transform data from staging table to final tables.

 #### plugins/operators
-* `data_quality.py`:  DAG data quality check operator.
+* `data_quality.py`:  DAG operator to perform data quality checks.
-* `stage_pg.py`: DAG load staging tables operator.
+* `stage_pg.py`: DAG operator to load staging table.
-* `truth_pg.py`: DAG truth table load operator.
+* `truth_pg.py`: DAG operator to load truth table.

-## Initial Tech Stack
+## Tech Stack
 * Docker container running Apache Airflow, v1.10.9, running in `LocalExecutor` mode
+> Airflow provides clear visibility and management of the data workflow.
+It can be scaled to handle various workloads.
+It can run on a single node or clustered into multiple nodes.
+Each node can have 1 to N workers.

 * PostgreSQL 10.12 running on Linux Mint
+> A free and robust RDBMS that is available on various operating systems.
+It provides easy on-prem development and scales easily to the cloud.
+It was chosen to create the staging and truth tables needed for the source of truth data warehouse.
+It also supports columnar storage through [extensions](https://kokes.github.io/blog/2020/05/23/postgres-column-store.html).
+This could simplify the creation of future data marts.

 * Python 3.7.7
+> Core language for Apache Airflow.

 ## Whatif Scenarios
 1. The data was increased by 100x.

-> As the size of source files increase and more files introduced, they could be offloaded to cloud storage to reduce local storage requirements.
-Airflow could be reconfigured to support additional workers.
-It could also be cloud based to take advantage of improved hardware.
-The local Postgres database could also be offloaded to Amazon RDS.
+> As the size and number of source files increase, offload them to cloud storage.
+This reduces local storage requirements as well as improves the availability and security of the data.

+> Configure Airflow to support additional workers.
+Implement a cloud solution to take advantage of improved hardware.

+> Replace the on-prem Postgres database with a cloud solution such as Postgres on Amazon RDS.

 2. The database needed to be accessed by 100+ people.

-> Offload the local Postgres database to the cloud, e.g Amazon RDS.
+> Migrate the local Postgres database to a cloud based solution, e.g Postgres on Amazon RDS.
 A fully managed or semi-managed cloud solution offers greater visibility and improved hardware.
 Compared to Redshift, Amazon RDS provides 64 TB storage limits, lower maintenance requirements and operating costs, and better performance since the queries do not span millions of rows.
-Database monitoring and tuning could also improve the user experience.
+Utilize database monitoring and tuning to improve the user experience.

+3. The pipelines would be run on a daily basis by 7 am every day.

+> The workflow process completes in about 10 minutes on modest hardware.
+Daily updates followed by reprocessing should result in minimal downtime for the user.

 ## Findings